-Typical convergent behavior of McPOWER is

-shown in Fig. 4.
+Typical convergent behavior of McPOWER is shown in Fig. 8.
 The figure shows the power from three different iterations converging to the average power for c6288, one of the most complex ISCAS circuits.
+A similar plot is shown for c5315 in Fig. 9.

 Care must be taken in drawing conclusions from a single run of McPOWER.
 Since it uses random input vectors, the speed of convergence and the error in the power estimate depend on the initialization of the random number generator.
-This is illustrated in Table 3, which shows the statistics obtained from one thousand McPOWER runs.
-The minimum, maximum, and average number of iterations required per run for 5%accuracy with 99% confidence are given.
+This is illustrated in Table 4, which shows the statistics obtained from one thousand McPOWER runs.
+The minimum, maximum, and average number of iterations required per run for 5% accuracy with 99% confidence are given.
 Notice that the average number of iterations required to converge does not increase with the circuit size.
 This confirms the dimension independence property of this approach which, as pointed out in the introduction, is a common feature of Monte Carlo methods.
 Also shown in the table are the percentage number of runs for which the error was greater than 5%, which, as expected, is less than 1% in all cases.